© Heidelberg Marketing GmbH / Tobias Schwerdt

 • Heidelberg

-It is made of Neckar Valley sandstone and was built by Elector Karl Theodor in the 18th century.
+It is made of Neckar valley sandstone and was built by Elector Karl Theodor in the 18th century.

-It connects the old town with the banks of the Neckar River at the eastern end of the Neuenheim district.
+It connects the old town with the banks of the Neckar at the eastern end of the Neuenheim district.
 The predecessors of today's Old Bridge were made of wood.
 Since they were repeatedly destroyed by wars and floods, Elector Karl Theodor had a stone bridge built over the river (1786-1788).
 On the city side, the medieval bridge gate, part of the former city wall, has been preserved.

 On the map